reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. Review the Deployment Manifest for the device, and then click **Create**.

-Development of the **objectcountingmodule** custom IoT Edge Module is now complete.
-Your IoT Edge Device is registered, the modules are specified, and the routes are configured.
-The **objectcountingmodule** is ready to be deployed once an associated IoT Edge Device is connected to your Azure IoT hub.

 <validation step="702e474b-50e3-4fa6-8d7e-864560f327f6" />

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps: